 Look at those amazing bun feet!

-The Dixie Belle Farmhouse Green was a perfect choice for this piece.
+The Dixie Belle Farmhouse Green was a perfect choice for this piece of furniture.
 It’s not too light or too dark.
 The new cabinet can be used in any room of the home.
 An entryway, a living room, or even a master bedroom.
-They are so unique!
+It could be used as a china cabinet or an entryway cabinet!

 Remember, “It’s not about what is it, it’s about what it will be.”